cacsphysics/BMC_Template_Info_Files/README.md

 # BMC_Template_Info_Files
-Repo containing pdfs and links related to the packages employed in the BMC template
+The purpose of this repository is to complement the template repository through latex-package manuals and links related to the packages employed in the BMC template.

 # Bibliography Setup
 The bibliography setup currently used within the template was constructed with various stackexchange information.
 The solutions within [the link](https://tex.stackexchange.com/questions/400644/no-hanging-indent-with-biblatex-in-bibliography) are very helpful.